-Coffee and Donuts Cheesecake Cheeseball: Cream cheese, hot chocolate mix, espresso powder, and old fashion glazed donuts all rolled in mini chocolate chips and chocolate sprinkles make up this cheesecake cheeseball perfect for parties or breakfast. :)
+Cream cheese, hot chocolate mix, espresso powder, and old fashion glazed donuts make up this Coffee and Donuts Cheesecake Cheeseball.

 I have a love/hate relationship with Twitter.